Stripping & Waxing

 Deep Scrub and Overlay:

-A deep scrub and re-coat is a process of scrubbing the first few coats of old wax off the commercial tile along with dirt and scratches using a neutral cleaning product and a less course scrubbing pad.
+If you don't need a full strip and wax, a deep scrub and re-coat can provide a great result.
+It is a process where we scrub the first few coats of old wax off the commercial tile along with dirt and scratches using a neutral cleaning product and a less course scrubbing pad.
 It is a more cost-effective method of maintaining your commercial tiles and also can be done usually in a small period of time.
 The caution here is that it must be done regularly (usually every three months).
 If you wait too long, then the floors must be stripped.

 Spray Buffing and Burnishing: